AustralianBioCommons/Nextflow_DSL2_template/README.md

 * Default parameters for running the pipeline.
 These include default file names, containers, paths, etc. These can be overwritten when launching the pipeline.
 * Customisable workflow run info reports with `dag{}`, `report{}`, `timeline{}`, and `trace{}`.
 You can specify where to output these run summary files.

+### What's in `config/`?

+This directory contains various profile modules for configuring the pipeline run.
+Some care should be taken when using these config profiles.
+See the [Nextflow documentation](https://nextflow.io/docs/latest/config.html#config-profiles) for more details.
+This directory contains the following profiles:
+* `nimbus`: this profile is specific to Pawsey Supercomputing Centre's Nimbus cloud.
+It enables the use of Docker.
+* `standard`: this is the default profile which runs Singularity.
+* `setonix`: this profile is specific to Pawsey Supercomputing Centre's Setonix HPC.
+It enables the use of the SLURM job scheduler and Singularity.
+* `gadi`: coming soon!

 ### What's in `modules/`?

 This directory contains all sub-workflows to be run with `nextflow run main.nf`.
 It is considered good practice to split out processes into separate `.nf` files and store them here, rather than including them all in the `main.nf` file.
 This directory is referenced in `main.nf` by using [`include {x} from ./modules/process`](https://www.nextflow.io/docs/latest/dsl2.html#modules).
 These process scripts currently contain all code to be run in the `script:` block.